-It’s Our World Too is a data-driven college readiness initiative dedicated to increasing completion rates among first-generation students by introducing study abroad as a distinctive incentive to stay engaged on their journey.
+It’s Our World Too is a data-driven initiative designed to support mission-aligned nonprofit organizations in increasing persistence and completion rates among first-generation students by integrating early study abroad exposure into their existing programming.

 While 70% of freshmen have heard of studying abroad, 81% report they have no idea where to start.
 As a result, many students delay engaging with these opportunities until their junior or senior year, limiting their ability to plan.